Skip to Content

 © ivona_iv

 The wet look is a striking and modern hairstyle that offers a sleek, glossy appearance.
 This ’90s-inspired style involves using gel or styling products to create a wet, shiny finish.
+It’s a bold and high-fashion choice that works well for both short and long hair, perfect for making a statement at any event.

 33. Dreadlocks